nartc/nartc.me/src/blogs/typescript-mapped-union.md

     + declare function table<TItem>(items: TItem[], fieldOptions: any[]): void;
     ```

-    In addition, we also like to constraint `TItem` to an `obejct` so the consumers can only pass in a collection of
+    In addition, we also like to constraint `TItem` to an `object` so the consumers can only pass in a collection of
     objects

     ```diff